routetopa/dockerized-spod/README.md

 | CKAN_SYSADMIN__EMAIL | The email of the sysadmin user. |
 | CKAN_SYSADMIN__PASSWORD | The password of the sysadmin user. |

-CKAN isn't managed by the Nginx reverse proxy, so you have to add the following entry to the `/etc/hosts` if you are using local deployment.
+CKAN isn't managed by the Nginx reverse proxy, so you have to add the following entry to the `/etc/hosts` if you are using local deployment with `localhost` as `HOST_URL`.
 ```
 127.0.0.1 ckan
 ```

 It's required because SPOD plugins use the CKAN API to retrieve data from CKAN, and requests are sent from the browser.
-Containers DNS resolve containers name, but the browser is an external component and it doesn't know the containers name.
+Containers DNS resolve containers name, but the browser is an external component and it isn't aware of container names.
 So, we have to add an entry to the `/etc/hosts` file to resolve the containers name.

  ---